A Dangerous Place Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of A Dangerous Place is 97 minutes (1h 37m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of A Dangerous Place (1994) is 97 minutes (1h 37m).
+Directed by Jerry P. Jacobs, the film runs for 97 minutes in its complete theatrical version.

 Verdict Summary